 Empowering Women to Protect Their Health

 Women and girls are particularly vulnerable to infection due to a combination of biology and gender inequities, yet they lack the tools they urgently need to protect themselves.

-In sub-Saharan Africa, where the epidemic has hit hardest, women 15-24 are at least twice as likely to be infected with HIV than young men.
+In sub-Saharan Africa, where the epidemic has hit hardest, young women ages 15-24 are more than twice as likely to acquire HIV as young men.2

 HIV/AIDS remains the leading cause of death for women ages 15-44 worldwide.

-Safe and effective microbicides, like a monthly ring or a single-use film or tablet, would put the power of protection into women's hands.
+Safe and effective microbicides, like a monthly vaginal ring or a single-use film or tablet, would put the power of protection into women's hands.